secretGeek/today-i-learned-staging/.net/override_equals.md

-# override equals to compare objects
+# Override equals to compare objects in C#

 If A and B are two different objects in memory, but they are of the same type and have all the same values... are they equal?